Leveraging Model Guidance to Extract Training Data from Personalized Diffusion Models: Background and Related Works

 \subsection{Memorization and Data Extraction in Diffusion Models}

-Recent studies on DMs have highlighted their tendencies toward data memorization and methods have been proposed to extract training data based on it. \citet{carlini2023extracting} used a graph algorithm to identify the generated data most likely to have been included in the training set, thereby retrieving DM's memorized training data.
+Some studies have highlighted DMs' tendencies toward data memorization and methods have been proposed to extract training data based on it. \citet{carlini2023extracting} used a graph algorithm to identify the generated data most likely to have been included in the training set, thereby retrieving DM's memorized training data.
 Further investigations \citep{ext2, ext3} explore the underlying causes of this memorization, revealing that conditioning plays a significant role, and the nature of training prompts notably influences the likelihood of reproducing training samples.
 However, these studies are primarily empirical with no parametric formulation on learned distribution of DMs, and they do not address personalization scenarios.
-In contrast, our approach introduces a parametric approximation of the learned distribution of fine-tuned DMs, enabling the design of a pipeline that efficiently extracts training samples from fine-tuned checkpoints upload online.
+In contrast, our approach introduces a parametric approximation of the learned distribution of fine-tuned DMs, enabling the design of a pipeline that efficiently extracts training samples from online fine-tuned checkpoints.

+Recent studies \citep{mit1, mit2} further explored to mitigate the memorization issue.
+However, their inference-time parts do not weaken our method where full model weights are accessible.
+Additionally, their training-time parts rely heavily on data selection, making them impractical for personalized fine-tuning scenarios with limited data availability.